CityofToronto/bdit_plotting_gallery/sphinx/README.md

 ## Installation and Setup

+0. Make directory `sphinx` in the root folder (`bdit_plotting_gallery/`)
-1. Install Sphinx with `pip install sphinx`
+1. Install Sphinx with `pip install sphinx` *update: this is now done, no need to re-do*
 2. Run `sphinx-quickstart` on the command line on your root folder.
 3. Sphinx will give you a bunch of options to setup in the `conf.py` folder.
 For the most part, the default options will be fine, however you should select the following options, which are different from the default options.

 Select `y` to different directory for source and build.
 This is not as essential as the next options, but it will declutter your project directory.

-Select `y` to automatically insert docstring from module.
+Select `y` to automatically insert docstring from module. *update: this note no longer appears*

-Select `y` to including links to the source code.
+Select `y` to including links to the source code. *update: this note no longer appears*

-Select `n` to creating windows command file only if you're working on linux instead of windows.
+Select `n` to creating windows command file only if you're working on linux instead of windows.  *update: this note no longer appears*

 4. Change the settings in `conf.py` file.